keypom/keypom-docs/docs/Tutorials/Advanced/daos/drop.md

 * This use will call the DAO bot contract and inject the drop funder and claiming account's `accountId` into the arguments.

-With this in mind, the aim of this tutorial will be to write a node script that will create the drop matching the above properties.
-This process can be broken down into three stages:
+With this in mind, the aim of this tutorial will be to write a node script that uses the Keypom SDK to create the drop matching the above properties.
+This process can be broken down into two stages:

 1) Connect to the NEAR blockchain.
 2) Create the drop with function call data.

-Starting at the `keypom-js` directory, navigate to the `utils` folder and open the `createDaoDrop.js` file.
+Starting at the `keypom-js` directory, navigate to the `docs-advanced-tutorial/dao-onboarding-skeleton` folder and open the `createDaoDrop.js` file.

 ```bash
 cd docs-advanced-tutorials/dao-onboarding-skeleton